-The year 2018 opened with almost nil carryover of stock from last year since total production and carryover supplies just caused prices to surge at the beginning of 2018.
+The year 2018 opened with almost nil carryover of stock from last year since total production and carryover supplies just balanced out the current demand.
+This has caused prices to surge at the beginning of 2018.
 However, expectations from the origin are positive as prices are expected to be lower at the time of the new crop in June/July 2018.